narinaresh/my-scripts/README.md

 # my-scripts
-This is the python or bash Script file for linux and windows. related to hacking and cybersecurity
+This is python or bash Script file for linux and windows. related to hacking and cybersecurity

 "ip_address_changer.py" is a python script file to change the ip address continuosly for .255 value.